placideirandora/cryptographer/README.md

 # CRYPTOGRAPHER (C#)
-A console application for encrypting and decrypting data with the Advanced Encryption Standard (AES) algorithm and C#.NET
+A console application for encrypting and decrypting data with the Advanced Encryption Standard (AES) cryptographic algorithm in Stream Mode and with C#.NET

 ## GETTING STARTED